shaneapowell/upytz/README.md

 https://github.com/JChristensen/Timezone

-# License
-Micropython Timezone Library Copyright (C) 2022 Shane Powell GNU GPL v3.0

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0 as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/gpl.html>

 # Introduction
 The **utztime** library is designed to work in conjunction with the [python time or utime package], which must also be installed on your system.
 This documentation assumes some familiarity with the time library.